gobb/SprayFire/libs/SprayFire/Service/README.md

 One of the concerns with the design approach of the `SprayFire\Service\Container` is that we want to avoid just passing it around to all the things.
 Everything shouldn't have access to the `Container` and when services are needed they should be explicitly requested.
 The first, and most immediate, answer here is just to use traditional [Dependency Injection](http://stackoverflow.com/questions/130794/what-is-dependency-injection).
 However, being able to dynamically provide that kind of solution would require knowing the dependencies present in virtually any app object created by the framework.
 This is a daunting task and would require an extensive use of Reflection.
 Instead we declare dependencies through the `SprayFire\Service\Consumer` interface.
 Consumer implementations should almost always be created by a factory or builder object to ensure appropriate services are added.

-The interface has 2 methods. `Consumer::getServices()`, which should return an associative array of `[keys => className]` for the services required by that consumer.
+The interface has 2 primary methods. `Consumer::getServices()`, which should return an associative array of `[keys => className]` for the services required by that consumer.
 The second method, `Consumer::giveService()` should accept the string key from array of services and the object representing the `className`.
 If the service requested does not exist in the container an exception should be thrown.

+There is also a `Consumer::beforeBuild()` method that should be invoked before the Consumer is given services.

 So, that's what the module does.
 Here's why we did it: